The Mummy Returns: Critical response

 The Mummy Returns received mixed reviews from critics.
-It currently holds a 47% rating on Rotten Tomatoes based on 141 reviews, with an average rating of 5.30/10.
-The site's consensus states: "In The Mummy Returns, the special effects are impressive, but the characters seem secondary to the computer generated imagery."
-Metacritic reported an average rating of 48 out of 100 based on 31 reviews, indicating "mixed or average reviews."
+On Rotten Tomatoes holds a 46% rating based on 141 reviews, with an average rating of 5.3/10.
+The site's consensus states: "In The Mummy Returns, the special effects are impressive, but the characters seem secondary to the computer-generated imagery."
+On Metacritic it has an average rating of 48 out of 100 based on 31 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert, who awarded the first film three stars, gave the second film only two, saying that "The mistake of The Mummy Returns is to abandon the characters, and to use the plot only as a clothesline for special effects and action sequences."
 James Berardinelli of ReelViews gave the film two and a half stars (out of four), calling it "hollow, lightweight entertainment—not unpleasant, but far from the summer's definitive action/adventure flick.

 Kenneth Turan of the Los Angeles Times gave the film a positive review, praising its "constant plot turns, cheeky sensibility and omnipresent action sequences."
 Todd McCarthy of Variety praised "the nonstop action of the final hour", saying that it "bursts with visual goodies."
+Rene Rodriguez of The Miami Herald said, "Twelve-year-olds weaned on Nintendo may not mind, but anyone who remembers the tactile thrill of an alarmingly real boulder rolling down on Indiana Jones in Raiders of the Lost Ark will be left cold."

 Joe Morgenstern of The Wall Street Journal gave the film a negative review, saying that it "has all of the clank but none of the swank of the previous version."
 Charles Taylor of Salon.com was also not impressed, calling The Mummy Returns "everything the first Mummy was fun for not being."

 Accolades

 Home media

 The Mummy Returns debuted on VHS and DVD on October 2, 2001.
-It would become the fastest-selling DVD ever in the United States with 2 million copies being sold after its first week.
-This record would be taken by Star Wars: Episode I – The Phantom Menace just two weeks later.
+It became the fastest-selling DVD ever in the United States, selling 2 million copies after its first week of release, while also surpassing Gladiator.
+The film would briefly hold this record for two weeks until it was taken by Star Wars: Episode I – The Phantom Menace when it sold 2.2 million copies during its first week.
+There are two separate versions of this DVD release either in widescreen or fullscreen formats.

 The film was subsequently released on the high-definition Blu-ray format in July 2008, and on UHD Blu-ray in 2017.